 A credit institution shall be obligated to debit funds from the account when the account holder permits or instructs it to do so.
-Otherwise, the credit institution shall credit the damage incurred and wrongly transferred sums to the account of the account holder.
+Otherwise, the credit institution shall credit the damage incurred and wrongly transferred sums to the account holder.